Three Ways to Get a Job in Belfast if you are an International Student

 I remember how exciting it was to receive my very first salary.
 And it’s always good to have some extra money to spend when you’re studying abroad.
 But how can you get a job in Belfast as an international student?
 Read on…

 First things first, CHECK YOUR VISA.
-If you are on Tier 4 Student visa, generally you are permitted to work 20 hours per week.
+If you are on Student visa, generally you are permitted to work 20 hours per week.
 This includes all paid and unpaid works.
 If you fail to comply with the visa requirements, it can result in serious consequences, such as the cancellation of your visa.
-If you have doubts about your visa terms and conditions, please speak to the International Student Support Team.
+If you have doubts about your visa terms and conditions, please speak to the Immigration Support Service.

 Also, you may need a National Insurance Number.
 You should ask your employer if you need it before you commence your work.
 Once you have the paperwork sorted, here are three routes into employment.